 The age limit to claim State Pension is the same as PC.
 State Pension is based on National Insurance contributions you have paid or been credited with during your life.
-If you are a mixed age couple claiming PC, the younger partner can claim State Pension when they reach State Pension age.
+If you are a mixed age couple claiming PC, you can claim State Pension when you reach State Pension age.
 See factsheet 19, State Pension, for more information.